mfwolffe/mfwolffe/README.md

 -mfw

-### I write code for myself, my family, and occasionally for causes I feel worthwhile, like inclusivity in music education, _to name one and seulement one._ I know I'm already _wasting your time_ ;)
+### I write code for myself, my family, and very occasionally for causes I feel worthwhile, like inclusivity in music education, _to name one and seulement one._ I know I'm already _wasting your time_ ;)

 ## [Coding is Political.](https://ehmatthes.github.io/pcc_2e/)[^1]